 U.S. Implementing 'Third Country' Rule On Central American Migrants Seeking Asylum

-The Departments of Justice and Homeland Security say immigrants and potential refugees who want to seek asylum at the southern border must first apply for that status in another country.
+The Departments of Justice and Homeland Security say immigrants and potential refugees from Central America who want to seek asylum in the U.S. must first apply for that status in the first country or countries they enter, rather than at the U.S. border.
 The new federal rule will likely face court challenges, opening a new front in the battle over U.S. immigration policies.

 The interim final rule will take effect immediately after it's published in the Federal Register on Tuesday, DHS says.